-We can include Readings, poems and music.
-Readings and poems can give other family members and friends parts in your Celebration to.
+Including readings and poems can give other family members and friends a chance to take part in your Celebration too.

 You, your partner, and guide parents (known as the godparents in traditional ceremonies) will then make their commitments and promises to the child and you.

 You can have many guide parents in the Ceremony as you wish.